IceLuna/Eagle/docs/source/latest_release.rst

 Release notes
 =============
-It's been almost two years since the last release and the new version is finally here!
+It's been two years since the last release and the new version is finally here!
 You're probably starving to see what's new... and oh boy, there're a lot of changes.

 First of all, let's say goodbye to our good old friend `OpenGL` since it was discombobulated (removed) from Eagle Engine.
 Now the engine uses `Vulkan` as a rendering API.